ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Special cases
 ^^^^^^^^^^^^^
-There are four monsters that do not follow the normal lifespan calculations:
+There are four monster species that do not follow the normal lifespan calculations:

 .. csv-table::
     :header: Breed, Lifespan